smart-edge-open/specs/openness_releasenotes.md

 - Early access release of Edge Multi-Cluster Orchestration(EMCO), a Geo-distributed application orchestrator for Kubernetes.
 This release supports EMCO deploying and managing the life cycle of the Smart City Application pipeline on the edge cluster.
 - Reference implementation of the offline installation package for the Converged Edge Reference Architecture (CERA) Access Edge flavor enabling installation of Kubernetes and related enhancements for Access edge deployments.
 - Azure Development kit (Devkit) supporting the installation of an OpenNESS Kubernetes cluster on the Microsoft* Azure* cloud.
 This is typically used by a customer who wants to develop applications and services for the edge using OpenNESS building blocks.
-- Intel® vRAN Dedicated Accelerator ACC100: Kubernetes Cloud-native deployment supporting higher capacity 4G/LTE and 5G vRANs cells/carriers for FEC offload.
+- Support Intel® vRAN Dedicated Accelerator ACC100, Kubernetes Cloud-native deployment supporting higher capacity 4G/LTE and 5G vRANs cells/carriers for FEC offload.
-- Major system Upgrades: Kubernetes 1.19.2, CentOS 7.8, Calico 3.16, and Kube-OVN 1.5.2
+- Major system Upgrades: Kubernetes 1.19.3, CentOS 7.8, Calico 3.16, and Kube-OVN 1.5.2.

 # Changes to Existing Features